dennyreiter/mqtt-bed/README.md

 To integrate your own bed, you should follow the examples in `controllers/dewertokin.py` and `controllers/linak.py` utilizing the bluepy package rather than the deprecated pygatt/gatttool integrations.

-Just cretae your own controller class with an `__init__` function to kick off the connection to your bed, and add your contorller to the list of valid controllers in the `main()` function of `mqtt-bed.py`.
+Just create your own controller class with an `__init__` function to kick off the connection to your bed, and add your controller to the list of valid controllers in the `main()` function of `mqtt-bed.py`.

 ## Resources